nacrul-eth/chainreport-converter/README.md

 Currently the following exchanges/blockchains are supported:

 - Hi (<https://hi.com>): CSV Original, but limited version (No withdraw amounts in the Hi statement) or New, PDF based version with all transactions supported
-- Plutus (<https://plutus.it>): Csv Rewards export only using the Plutus Dashboard extension as described in the [Wiki](https://github.com/nacrul-eth/chainreport-converter/wiki/PlutusParserCsv)
+- Plutus (<https://plutus.it>): Csv Rewards export only.
+Using the Plutus Dashboard extension as described in the [Wiki](https://github.com/nacrul-eth/chainreport-converter/wiki/PlutusParserCsv) or via the newly provided plutus_csv_export.js file from the repository.

 For additional blockchain/exchange support please open a github-ticket or join the kryptowoelfe telegram (german crypto community)